Note: Due to a poor WiFi connection in this location, we are unable to correct spacing issues.

 After my visit with Colleen, we walk back on the pier as we took this shot of our ship, The Carnival Liberty.
 Our cabin is eight doors behind the “bridge” (on the right in this photo) on the port side.

 Surprisingly there weren’t many photo ops in that area.
-Mostly, it consisted of relative modern stores, not of much interest to us.
+Mostly, it consisted of relatively modern stores, not of much interest to us.
 We saw a few locals, as Colleen explained.
-Locals don’t frequent the shops by the pier preferring their own shops and malls in other areas of the island.
+Locals don’t frequent the shops by the pier, preferring their shops and malls in other island areas.

 Many sailboats were anchored in the port area.